grisu/gricli/USAGE.md

     set email_on_start true
     set email_on_start false

-### environment
+### env

-The execution evironment variables of a job.
+The execution environment variables of a job.

 To add an environment variable and value use the 'add env <var> <value>' command.